Electric – Nissan Figaro Electric Conversions

 Neat installation with room for some additional luggage!

-The car was exhibited at the Electric Vehicle Industry Exhibition, Tokyo Big Sight on October 27-29, 2011.
-Joined Osaka Prefecture University EV Consortium from March 2011 to establish a low carbon society at Speedwell.
-The EV figaro was designed and developed in an effort to find a way to survive in the next generation in consideration of the future of automobiles.
+The car was exhibited at the Electric Vehicle Industry Exhibition, Tokyo Big Sight, on October 27-29, 2011.
+Joined the Osaka Prefecture University EV Consortium from March 2011 to establish a low-carbon society at Speedwell.
+The EV Figaro was designed and developed in an effort to find a way to survive in the next generation in considering of the future of automobiles.
 Under the slogan of value rather than cost, a new wave of electric cars in Osaka called “OSAKA EV Nouvelle Vague” has started now.